wechaty/docusaurus/docusaurus/docs/api/wechaty-message.md

 ### message.type\(\) ⇒ `MessageType`

-The method gets the type of the  wechat message.The different method type supported are listed below:
+This method gets the type of the wechat message.
+The different method types supported are listed below:

 | Message Type           |
 |------------------------|